UK REITs poised for significant re-rating

 Director, Real Estate Securities

-The UK Real Estate Investment Trust (REIT) sector is on the cusp of a major re-rating, according to Matt Norris, Investment Adviser to the VT Gravis UK Listed Property Fund.
+The UK Real Estate Investment Trust (REIT) sector is on the cusp of a major re-rating, according to Matt Norris, manager of the VT Gravis UK Listed Property Fund.

 “A combination of six favourable economic and market dynamics mean that the sector could be poised for substantial growth in the coming months,” Matt commented.
 “It’s an optimal environment for a long-overdue re-rating.”